F-T-Nkosi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3-new_owner script changes the owner of the file hello to user betty 4-empty script makes an empty file called hello 5-execute script adds execute permission to the owner of the file hello
+3-new_owner script changes the owner of the file hello to user betty 4-empty script makes an empty file called hello 5-execute script adds execute permission to the owner of the file hello 6-multiple_permissions script adds execut permissions to the owner and group owner and read permissions to other users of file hello